 Micro Focus Caliber is a great requirements management tool.
 Easy to use and adopt, but sufficient for demanding use in terms of features and scalability.
-But unfortunately, it's technological base is outdated and the vendor will end technical support by the end of 2021.
+But unfortunately, the technological base is outdated and the vendor will end technical support by the end of 2021.

 We had a challenge with one of our clients who wanted to move to a modern tool (codebeamer x) but also wanted to make sure former projects from Caliber were available.

 To meet this challenge, we developed the ReqEx tool.
 It retrieves accurate project or requirement type data from Caliber, and saves it in either Excel or ReqIF format.

 Requirements Interchange Format (ReqIF) is OMG's standard for transferring requirements and specifications from one system and organisation to another.
 That is why it is an ideal file format for this type of migration.

 Using the ReqEx export tool is easy.
 The user logs in to the Caliber server.
 After that, all export selections are made on one screen:

 - Caliber project